 I came out in 1984.
 AIDS was decimating the gay community.
 The government was doing nothing.
 Being out was a risky political act.
 Closeted gay celebrities, like mini-series heart throb Richard Chamberlain (look him up on your Google machine, kids), with whom I toured in Monty Python’s Spamalot, were being outed; their careers destroyed.
 Talk about cancellation.
 I was training as an actor at an elite university theatre school and was being bullied by my teachers—some of them gay men.
 I was told if I couldn’t “butch it up” I would never have a career.
 I was defiant.
 In my senior year, playing a weird street kid in a truly terrible musical we workshopped, I, unannounced, bleached my hair blond, and in my big number, humped the floor and tweaked my nipples in front of the entire drama faculty.

 Where did I find the chutzpah to do it?
-I learned my queer history.
+I learned my history.
 I read books—remember them?
 Books that opened my eyes to the heroes who walked the line before me—often in heels.
 The queens who put themselves in mortal danger to insist on their right to be different.
 I was inspired by the subversive power of clothes and mannerisms—how crossing the gender line challenged the status quo.
 Powerful icons like the ones in the above meme, and many others before them (Google true trailblazers like Sylvester, sweetie), whose self expression and refusal to conform, together with dazzling TALENT, made them mainstream stars.

 I immersed myself in the vibrant club scene, where I joined with every kind of person to dance and discover the music—music that the rest of the world would be listening to months later, on the radio.
-Under those dazzling lights, to the rhythm of happy beats, I could express my queerness and belong.
+Under those dazzling lights, to the rhythm of happy beats, I could express my gayness and belong.
 I truly wish that you young ‘uns could travel back in time with me and experience that culture… a time before cell phones and the internet, when we had to go out and find like-minded friends, lovers and fellow outsiders.
-The generation of queer people before me had created club culture: where DJs were gods and music was joy and you could be anyone you wanted to be.
+The generation of gay people before me had created club culture: where DJs were gods and music was joy and you could be anyone you wanted to be.

 I saw Grace Jones perform in nothing but heels and a necklace at 4AM while I rolled on Ecstasy at The Saint.
 I boogied to Madonna at Sound Factory Bar, while the diva herself shared the booth with legendary DJ Junior Vasquez, who intoxicated us with his mix of her latest single.
 I saw visionary club promoter Suzanne Bartsch parading through Limelight with her entourage, a collection of spectacular and bizarre personalities known as The Club Kids.
 You wanna see genderqueer in all its glory?
 Google names like: Amanda Lapore, Richie Rich, Kabuki Starshine, Kevin Aviance, Candis Cayne and my beautiful and brilliant friend, DJ Lina Bradford.
 These divas never needed "allies."
 They had worshippers!

 Of course, genderqueer brilliance wasn’t created in the 70s and 80s.
-It’s always been with us, and I was lucky enough to have gotten to meet one of its pioneers, a one of a kind queer legend who referred to himself as one of “the stately homos of England.”
+It’s always been with us, and I was lucky enough to have gotten to meet one of its pioneers, a one of a kind legend who referred to himself as one of “the stately homos of England.”

 I mentioned in a previous post the devised theatre workshop I participated in recently with some talented trans and queer performers.
 One of them told the group as we were getting to know each other that he works as an artist’s model.
 I said, “Oh, wow, do you know Quentin Crisp and his autobiography The Naked Civil Servant?”
 He didn’t.
 Nor did anyone else in the room.